“Our success at Amazon is a function of how many experiments we do per year, per month, per week, per day.” – Jeff Bezos

 This is, experimentation in practice, and goes to show what a profound impact it can have on the lives and productivity of those that adopt a new technology.
 It goes to show the power of experimentation in business and the benefits it can have to society in terms of new innovations.

 Experimenting in business isn’t merely an exercise to maintain current profits- it’s an experiment that could exponentially improve your bottom line with a new, innovative product or service for your customers.
-There’s a lot to unpack with a topic like this: the dangers around complacency – which I’ve written about – as well as drastically shaking up the “but, we’ve always done things like this” culture that can erode the potential of an organisation from reaching its full potential; again, which I’ve written about for your viewing pleasure.
+There’s a lot to unpack with a topic like this: the dangers around complacency – which I’ve written about – as well as drastically shaking up the “but, we’ve always done things like this” culture that can erode the potential of an organisation from reaching its full potential.

 SO, WHY IS IT IMPORTANT TO EXPERIMENT IN BUSINESS?